Juan Gelman: Biography

-Gelman learned to read when he was three years old, and spent much of his childhood reading and playing soccer.
-He developed an interest in poetry at a very young age, influenced by his brother Boris, who read to him several poems in Russian, a language that the boy did not know.
-The experience of reading Dostoevsky's The Insulted and Humiliated (1861) at age eight made a profound impression on him.
+Gelman learned to read when he was three years old and spent much of his childhood reading and playing soccer.
+He developed an interest in poetry at a very young age, influenced by his brother Boris, who read him several poems in Russian, a language the boy did not know.
+The experience of reading Fyodor Dostoevsky's Insulted and Humiliated (1861) at age eight made a profound impression on him.

-As a young man he was a member of several notable literary groups and later became an important journalist.
-He also worked as a translator at the United Nations.
+As a young man, he was a member of several notable literary groups and later became an important journalist.
+He also translated at the United Nations.
 He was always an ardent political activist.
-In 1975 he became involved with the Montoneros, though he later distanced himself from the group.
-After the 1976 Argentine coup, he was forced into exile from Argentina.
-In 1976, his son Marcelo and his pregnant daughter-in-law, Maria Claudia, aged 20 and 19, were kidnapped from their home.
-They became two of the 30,000 desaparecidos, the people who were forcibly "vanished" without a trace during the reign of the military junta.
-In 1990 Gelman was led to identify his son's remains (he had been executed and buried in a barrel filled with sand and cement), and years later, in 2000, he was able to trace his granddaughter, born in a backdoor hospital before Maria Claudia's murder and given to a pro-government family in Uruguay.
-The remains of Maria Claudia have not yet been recovered.
+In 1975, he became involved with the Montoneros, though he later distanced himself from the group.
+After the 1976 Argentine coup, he was forced into exile.
+In 1976, his son Marcelo and his pregnant daughter-in-law, María Claudia, aged 20 and 19, were kidnapped from their home.
+They became two of the 30,000 desaparecidos, the people who were forcibly "disappeared" without a trace during the reign of the military junta.
+In 1990, Gelman was led to identify his son's remains (he had been executed and buried in a barrel filled with sand and cement).
+Years later, in 2000, he was able to trace his granddaughter, born in a backdoor hospital before María Claudia's murder and given to a pro-government family in Uruguay.
+The remains of María Claudia have not yet been recovered.

-During his long exile, Gelman lived in Europe until 1988, then in United States and later in Mexico, with his wife, Argentinian psychologist Mara La Madrid.
+During his long exile, Gelman lived in Europe until 1988, then in the United States and later in Mexico, with his wife, Argentine psychologist Mara La Madrid.

 In 1997, Gelman received the Argentine National Poetry Prize, in recognition of his life's work, and in 2007 the Cervantes Prize, the most important prize for Spanish-language writers.
-He also had a long and brilliant career as journalist, writing for the Argentinian newspaper Pagina/12 until his death.
+He also had a long and brilliant career as journalist, writing for the Argentine newspaper Pagina/12 until his death.

 Gelman included Uruguayan police officer Hugo Campos Hermida in a legal suit lodged in Spain for the "disappearance" of his daughter-in-law in Uruguay.

 His granddaughter

-At the beginning of the 21st century, Uruguayan President Jorge Batlle Ibáñez ordered an investigation and Gelman's granddaughter was found.
+At the beginning of the 21st century, Uruguayan president Jorge Batlle Ibáñez ordered an investigation and Gelman's granddaughter, Macarena Gelman, was found.
 Macarena, who had lived as an adopted child, took the surnames of her parents and started a career as a human rights activist.

 Death

 Gelman died at age 83 of complications with preleukemia at his home in the Condesa neighborhood of Mexico City.
 His granddaughter, Macarena, flew in from Uruguay to attend the funeral.
-Three days of national mourning was declared by Argentina's President, Cristina Fernández de Kirchner.
+Three days of national mourning was declared by Argentina's president, Cristina Fernández de Kirchner.

 Personal papers

-Juan Gelman's archive which includes drafts of writings and a collection of files he kept pertaining to his human rights investigations is available for research at the Manuscripts Division in the Department of Rare Books and Special Collections at Princeton University.
+Juan Gelman's archive, which includes drafts of writings and a collection of files he kept pertaining to his human rights investigations, is available for research at the Manuscripts Division in the Department of Rare Books and Special Collections at Princeton University in the United States.